ashbin-jaison/riskX/README.md

  ✅ Summary
- RiskX transforms coarse regional wind data into high-resolution, asset-level hazard maps using statistical downscaling techniques.
+ WindRisk transforms coarse regional wind data into high-resolution, asset-level hazard maps using statistical downscaling techniques.
 This process enables insurers, banks and asset owners to quantify wind risk at the level of individual buildings, while also supporting future climate scenario analysis.

 🏠 Exposure: Building-Level Data
 Accurate exposure data is essential for asset-level climate risk assessment.
-In the RiskX framework, exposure represents the characteristics of individual buildings that determine their susceptibility to wind damage.
+In the WindRisk framework, exposure represents the characteristics of individual buildings that determine their susceptibility to wind damage.

 1. Current Data Sources
 OpenStreetMap (OSM) provides widespread coverage of building footprints (shapes and locations).